History of modern Greece: Administration of Ioannis Kapodistrias

 George Finlay's 1861 History of Greek Revolution records that by 1831 Kapodistrias's government had become hated, chiefly by the independent Maniots, but also by the Roumeliotes and the rich and influential merchant families of Hydra, Spetses and Psara.
 The customs dues of the inhabitants of Hydra were the chief source of revenue for these municipalities, and they refused to hand these over to Kapodistrias.
 It appears that Kapodistrias had refused to convene the National Assembly and was ruling as a despot, possibly influenced by his Russian experiences.
 The municipality of Hydra instructed Admiral Miaoulis and Alexandros Mavrokordatos to go to Poros and seize the Hellenic Navy's fleet there.
 This Miaoulis did so with the intention of preventing a blockade of the islands, so for a time it seemed as if the National Assembly would be called.

 Kapodistrias called on the British and French residents to support him in putting down the rebellion, but this they refused to do.
 Nonetheless, an Admiral Rikord (or Ricord) took his ships north to Poros.
 Colonel (later General) Kallergis took a half-trained force of Greek Army regulars and a force of irregulars in support.
 With less than 200 men, Miaoulis was unable to make much of a fight; Fort Heidek on Bourtzi Island was overrun by the regulars and the brig Spetses (once Laskarina Bouboulina's Agamemnon) sunk by Ricord's force.
 Encircled by the Russians in the harbor and Kallergis' force on land, Poros surrendered.
 Miaoulis was forced to set charges in the flagship Hellas and the corvette Hydra to blow them up when he and his handful of followers returned to Hydra.
-Kallergis' men were enraged by the loss of the ships and sacked Poros, carrying off plunder to Nauplion.
+Kallergis' men were enraged by the loss of the ships and sacked Poros, carrying off plunder to Nafplio.